mitoed/Startup/README.md

 ## HTML

+### HTML Deliverable

+**HTML Pages** - 4 html pages that represent the home/login page, the enter a voting session page, the voting page, and the about page.

+**Links** - The login page links to the enter a session page, which in turn links to the voting page.
+A navigation menu that has links to the login page, the enter a session page, and the about page.

+**Text** - There is a texual representation of each voting option, text that displays the winning decision, and text that appears with a voting recommendation.

+**Third Party Service Calls** - None will be used.

+**Images** - There is an image on the about page.

+**Login** - Users create an account (to be stored in a database) and then login with username and password.
+Username displayed on "enter session" and "voting session" pages.

+**Database** - All voting options are stored in a database by category, which are retreived for each voting session.
+New options (added within a session) will be immediately added to database at the end of the session.
+All user login and voting stats are held in a database.
+The voting option database is currently hardcoded into the voting_session page as a placeholder.

+**WebSocket** - Count of real time votes displayed on voting session page.

+**Git Commits** - Done

+### HTML To-Dos

 - [ ] Create html files for each page.
 All pages will be accessible via hyperlinks in the header except the "hidden" page that users will use when participating in a live vote.
 - [ ] For create/join session page to tell voting page which database to pull from, learn to pass variables through URLs (when populating the next html page) -- something about APIs

 ## CSS

+### CSS Deliverable

+### CSS To-Dos

 - [ ] Create property to hide or display the popup on the voting page (to be changed using JS); section is named "recommendation_popup"

 ## JavaScript

+### JavaScript Deliverable

+### JavaScript To-Dos

 - [ ] Alter css property to inherently hide recommendation popup.
 Only display if: